justcop/Furk-Stream/README.md

 This script is written to allow the use of the online seedbox website www.furk.net as the main downloader and hoster of media files for use with a home media centre such as Kodi, Emby or Jellyfin etc.

-It is currently only fully functional for TV episodes but I intend to add movies in the future.

 The script is written with intention of using Sonarr, to monitor and download relevant .torrent file and .magnet files of monitored TV shows.
-The script, will then work with the 'torrent black hole' feature in Sonarr, request the files to be downloaded in furk and when ready will find the URL at which they are hosted and put this in a .strm file in your TV folder.
+The script, will then work with the 'torrent black hole' feature in Sonarr and Radarr, request the files to be downloaded in furk and when ready will find the URL at which they are hosted and put this in a .strm file in your TV folder.
 Strm files can be read by Kodi, Emby or Jellyfin (but not Plex!) and mean that downloaded files do not need to sit on any local storage media.

 A second script, 'linker.py' will check that all the strm still contain valid URLs.
-If the URL is cannot be found on furk for over 24 hours, then it will delete the strm file and signal to sonarr to redownload the episode.
+If the URL is cannot be found on furk for over 24 hours, then it will delete the strm file and signal to sonarr or radarr to redownload the episode.

 <b>How it works:</b>